Tendinopathy: Treatment

 Treatment of tendon injuries is largely conservative.
 Use of non-steroidal anti-inflammatory drugs (NSAIDs), rest, and gradual return to exercise is a common therapy.
 A meta-analysis revealed that exercise using weights or a resistance band is more effective than using bodyweight alone.
 In addition, having rest days is more effective than exercising every day.
 Resting assists in the prevention of further damage to the tendon.
 Ice, compression and elevation are also frequently recommended.
 Physical therapy, occupational therapy, orthotics or braces may also be useful.
 Initial recovery is typically within two to three days and full recovery is within three to six months.
 Tendinosis occurs as the acute phase of healing has ended (six to eight weeks) but has left the area insufficiently healed.
 Treatment of tendinitis helps reduce some of the risks of developing tendinosis, which takes longer to heal.

 There is tentative evidence that low-level laser therapy may also be beneficial in treating tendinopathy.
 The effects of deep transverse friction massage for treating tennis elbow and lateral knee tendinitis is unclear.

+Exercise Therapy

+Exercise based rehab is commonly used in the conservative management of tendinopathy.
+Strengthening exercises targeting the affected tendon, including eccentric, concentric, and isometric contractions, are frequently prescribed in clinical practice.
+Eccentric loading exercises, which involve muscle contraction while the muscle lengthens, are the most commonly used interventions for conditions such as patellar tendinopathy.
+A systematic review of randomized controlled trials involving individuals with chronic patellar tendinopathy found low- to very-low-quality evidence regarding the benefits of exercise compared with no treatment, glucocorticoid injections, or surgery.
+While exercise programs may reduce pain in some cases, studies have generally shown little or no difference in long-term function, pain outcomes, or return-to-sport rates when compared with other interventions.